Thursday, February 5, 2026

 So where does this leave us?
 With public schools that are less and less responsive to individual differences and more and more indifferent to community values.
 Who's really in charge?
 State and federal bureaucrats who are in the hire of state and federal legislators, that's who.
 Whether or not that's what we want, that's what we've got.

 CATHOLIC v.
-MUSLIM IMMIGRANTS: an historical comparison
+MUSLIM IMMIGRANTS: a comparison

 Then there was the sheer numbers of Irish Catholics immigrants.
-As early as 1860 Catholic presence in America exceeded the total population of the U.S. 70 years prior.
-Their number eventually reached five million.
-That was a lot of very culturally different people to absorb so quickly.
+As early as 1860 Catholic presence in America exceeded the total population of the U.S. just 70 years prior.
+Their number rapidly reached five million.
+That was a lot of very different people to absorb so quickly.
+But Irish Catholic immigrants rather quickly proved so capable of embracing democracy and blending in that a third generation Irish-American, John F. Kennedy, became the 35th President of the United States.

 On the other hand, the very most militant among them want to convert all of the United States to Islam, if necessary by the sword.
 And institute their version of Sharia Law.
 Those who refuse conversion are to be enslaved or annihilated.